anadynamics/anadynamics.github.io/docs/config.md

 Read the input PDB and write 'include.ANA' file with the vertices of its convex hull.

     tool_pdb_norm,n
 Read the input PDB and renumber its atoms and residues.
-Write the output PDB to \tool_pdb_norm\.
+Write the output PDB to tool_pdb_norm.

     tool_aa_to_ca,a
 Write Calpha atoms indices for the included residues to stdout.